nieksand/pman/README.md

 # Niek's Password Vault
 A utility for managing an encrypted credential vault.

-This was written as a hobby project and because I finally had time to explore Python3.
+This hobby project was written because I finally had some time to explore Python3.
 It should be fine for low-value credentials, but if you are dealing with serious threat scenarios, consider alternatives.
-Also use 2 factor authenticiation with a separate device whenever possible.
+Also use 2-factor authenticiation with a separate device whenever possible.

 Vault contents are protected using Fernet.
 This encrypts using AES128 in CBC mode and authenticates using HMAC/SHA256.
-Fernet's secret token comes from a user password that is key-stretched using PBKDF2 over SHA256.
+Fernet's secret token comes from a user password that is key-stretched using PBKDF2 and SHA256.
 The iteration count for PBKDF2 was dailed in to take about 3 seconds on my 2013 Macbook Air, which comes out to 2M iterations, well over the NIST minimum guideline of 10K.
 Each vault gets a unique 18 byte salt generated from urandom.